leomrocha/data-analysis-exercises/README.md

 2. Do some testing on dummy data
 3. Do a basic analysis of the data (format, separators, columns, number of rows)
 4. Go to more complex tasks
-5. Try to publish one result a day until
+5. Try to publish one result a day until finish
 6. Packaging
 7. Installation and usage documentation